anhaidgroup/py_labeler/docs/contributing.rst

 Bug reports and enhancement requests
 ====================================

-Bug reports are an important part of making *py_entitymatching* more stable.Having a complete bug report will allow others to reproduce the bug and provide insight into fixing.
+Bug reports are an important part of making *magellan_labeler* more stable.Having a complete bug report will allow others to reproduce the bug and provide insight into fixing.
 We use GitHub issue tracker to track bugs.
-It is important that you provide the exact version of *py_entitymatching* where the bug is found.
+It is important that you provide the exact version of *magellan_labeler* where the bug is found.
 Trying the bug-producing code out on the *master* branch is often a worthwhile exercise to confirm the bug still exists.
 It is also worth searching existing bug reports and pull requests to see if the issue has already been reported and/or fixed.